dci-fbw-j-24-e02/The-Competition-Project1/README.md

 #### The Game for two players!

 **Objective**:
 In this two-player game, players take turns guessing letters to reveal a hidden word.
-The goal is to guess the word before reaching the allowed mistake limit.
+The goal is to guess the word before reaching the allowed attempts limit.

 **Game Rules**: